Otoobong/demo-repo/READ.md

 ## Subheader

-Wacthing this tutorials by Gwendolyn Faraday on gits, and she is amazing!
+Watching this tutorials by Gwendolyn Faraday on gits, and she is amazing!

+## Local Development
+1. Open index.html in browser.